AbdulEldarrat/3380FinalProject/c#.md

 * 12)Comparisons of References and Values

 * 13)Null/Nil References
+  * C# uses the *null* literal to represent a reference which does not exist.
+Null is the default type for reference-type variables like objects, primitive and other ordinary value types cannot be null.
+C# does support *Nullable Types*, which are types that support the normal range of valid values plus a *null*.

 * 14)Errors and Exception Handling
   * Similarly to Java, C# allows Error and Exception handling through the use of *try-catch* blocks.
 These allow potential exception-throwing operations inside the try block to perform in an environment that expects a potential failure.
 If an exception is thrown, the catch block (if given the correct Exception type) will perform whatever operations it contains.
 Additionally, a *finally* block can be chained to the *try-catch* to ensure chosen instructions are executed before exiting.
 A simple example of this in practice can be seen below: